Elbow Dysplasia in Bulldogs and French Bulldogs

-Elbow Dysplasia is common to the breed due to their large size relative to their leg length as well as higher than average body weight % over the front legs vs the hind.
+Elbow dysplasia is common to the breed due to their large size relative to their leg length as well as their higher-than-average body weight percentage over the front legs vs. the hind.

 ELOBW DYSPLASIA is the most common bulldog and French bulldog front legs limping